 - You will be absent from the town or city on the dates/times when the Supervisors of the Checklist meet to receive voter registration applications.
-The supervisors are required to meet on a date: - 6 to 13 days before the September 13, 2022 primary and - 6 to 13 days before the November 8, 2022 general election. - Absence includes an employment commitment that prevents you from attending a session of the supervisors.
+The supervisors are required to meet on a date: - 6 to 13 days before the September 10, 2024 primary and - 6 to 13 days before the November 5, 2024 general election. - Absence includes an employment commitment that prevents you from attending a session of the supervisors.
 The term "employment" includes the care of children and infirm adults, with or without compensation; - You cannot appear in public because of observance of a religious commitment; - You are unable to vote in person because of a physical disability; - You are a victim of domestic violence and have an active protective order or are participating in the Attorney General's address confidentiality program; or

-3 Citizens of New Hampshire who moved here from another state may have experienced casting a provisional ballot in their prior state when they failed to bring documentation of their qualifications or Photo ID to the polls.
-New Hampshire does not use a provisional ballot.
-Everyone who fills the requirements to register votes on a ballot election officials count on election day.
 New Hampshire does not have a durational residency requirement - you can move into New Hampshire, establish your voting domicile on election day, register, and vote.
 New Hampshire has election day voter registration at the polling place.